 Let’s take a look at the ingredients:

-Seasoned Fries: Fries: Potatoes, vegetable oil (canola, soybean, sunflower, palm and/or cottonseed), enriched flour contains 2% or less of: cornstarch, salt, sugar, rice flour, leavening, modified corn and food starch, dextrin, dextrose, cellulose gum, guar gum, disodium dihydrogen pyrophosphate (maintains color).
+Fries: Potatoes, vegetable oil (canola, soybean, sunflower, palm and/or cottonseed), enriched flour contains 2% or less of: cornstarch, salt, sugar, rice flour, leavening, modified corn and food starch, dextrin, dextrose, cellulose gum, guar gum, disodium dihydrogen pyrophosphate (maintains color).
 Prepared in canola oil.
 Seasoning: Maltodextrin, garlic, paprika, sugar, onion, salt, paprika extract (VC), citric acid, disodium guanylate & inosinate, spices, aged cayenne red peppers, vinegar, natural flavors.
-Contains: Wheat.
+Contains: Wheat [certified vegan]

-After looking at the ingredients (of which there are A LOT just for some fries), it appears that, yes, the Nacho Fries at Taco Bell are vegan-friendly.
+After looking at the ingredients (of which there are A LOT just for some fries), they in fact ARE vegan.
+If you did not read thru the ingredient list, Taco Bell sums it up with the last two words:

-Taco Bell takes their vegetarian certification on their menu items pretty seriously.
-Considering they label Nacho Fries on their menu as being certified vegetarian, combined with no allergens listed on the fries, that tells us that the ‘natural flavors’ in the fries are not animal-derived.
+Taco Bell takes its vegan certification on their menu items pretty seriously.
+Considering they label Nacho Fries on their menu as being certified vegan, combined with no allergens listed on the fries, that tells us that the ‘natural flavors’ in the fries are not animal-derived.

 Finally, let’s tackle the cross-contamination issue.
-Here is Taco Bell’s official statement on cross-contamination when it comes to their certified vegetarian items:
+Here is Taco Bell’s official statement on cross-contamination when it comes to their certified vegan items:

-Cross-Contamination is always going to be a concern at most fast food locations.
-We list items on many of our Cheat Sheet Guides with notations of cross-contamination.
-If you’re willing to eat out at fast food locations, you’re pretty aware that issues like this are going to exist.
+Cross-Contamination is always going to be a concern at restaurants that are not 100% vegan or don’t have a section of the kitchen for its animal-free menu.
+We do our best to learn the cooking method at the over 215 chain restaurant guides and make notations where there is cross-contamination.
+However, if you’re willing to eat out at fast food locations, you’re pretty aware that issues like this are going to exist.

 When it comes to Taco Bell, though, we can’t help but wonder – what other non-vegan items are being fried?